-To submit a freight claim, you have to either be the legal owner (with a title) of the damaged freight, an entity accepting risk of loss in transit or a legal proxy.
+To submit a freight claim, you have to either be the legal owner (with a title) of the damaged freight, an entity accepting the risk of loss in transit, or a legal proxy.
 The claim has to be made to the carrier of origin or delivery.
 The claim should be sent to the claims manager at the carrier’s headquarters.
 For the most part, the forwarder should be able to support you with this.

 A Useful Tip